vinceumo/todo/Article.md

 The final version of this tutorial can be found on [this repo](#)

-Vue CDN is already included in our HTML, as well as our CSS and app.js 😃.
+Vue CDN is already included in our index.html, as well as our CSS and content/js/app.js 😃.

 ## Toggle navigation on mobile

-We are going to show and hide the side navigation on mobile.
+We are going to show and hide the side navigation on mobile (📱 < 850px).

 When we click on **Menu** we want `<nav>` to toggle the class `.is-open`.